syvsto/booster2024_wasm_components/task1.md

 ### 01.1.2 The Python code

-When writing code for a component, there are certain languague-specific conventions you have to follow.
+When writing code for a component, there are certain language-specific conventions you have to follow.
 For Python, you type in an import that corresponds to the world you use.
 If you named your world `greeter` in the previous excercise, you would start your file off like this:

 ```python
 import greeter